-- a) Assess pupils accurately, track their progress regularly and adjust provision in the light of ongoing monitoring. - b) Ensure that lessons are stimulating, enjoyable and well differentiated to meet the needs of all pupils, including those with SEND. - c) Ensure that teaching and learning is multi-sensory. - d) Make sure that additional support is well targeted, using a judicious blend of in-class support and withdrawal. - e) Use the most appropriate resources to support learning, taking into account individual learning styles and ensuring that the development of pupils' literacy skills has the highest priority. - f) Continuously monitor and evaluate the effectiveness of our provision for all pupils, including those with SEND, to ensure that we are providing equality of educational opportunity and value for money.
+- Meet our statutory requirements in the identification/ delivery of EHCP outcomes working closely with parents, multi-agency teams and the LA - Assess pupils accurately, track their progress regularly and adjust provision in the light of ongoing monitoring. - Ensure that lessons are stimulating, enjoyable and well differentiated to meet the needs of all pupils, including those with SEND.

+- Ensure that teaching and learning is multi-sensory. - Make sure that additional support is well targeted, using a judicious blend of in-class support and withdrawal. - Use the most appropriate resources to support learning, taking into account individual learning styles and ensuring that the development of pupils' literacy skills has the highest priority. - Continuously monitor and evaluate the effectiveness of our provision for all pupils, including those with SEND, to ensure that we are providing equality of educational opportunity and value for money. - Maintain an informed approach to staff CPD neds, ensuring the work force are suitably equipped with the skills and knowledge to deliver high-quality education to all SEND pupils within the school